Seye56/CodePath-IOS-prework/README.md

 Submitted by: **Oluwaseye David Awoyemi**

-**Background  Changer App** is an app that contains my name, university and future jib prospects with a button.
+**Background  Changer App** is an app that contains my name, university and future job prospects with a button.
 Upon pressing the button,  the background of the app changes.

 Time spent: **1** hours spent in total